Frequently Asked Questions

 K. The oath or affirmation of one credible witness personally known to the Notary and identified through statutorily prescribed ID cards or the oath or affirmation of two credible witnesses not personally known to the Notary and identified through statutorily prescribed ID cards

-All of the identification documents listed above must be current or issued within the past 5 years in order to be accepted by California Notaries.
-IDs listed above marked with an asterisk (*) must also contain an identifying number and the bearer's photograph, signature, and physical description.
+All identification documents listed above must be current or issued within the past 5 years to be accepted by California Notaries.
+IDs marked with an asterisk (*) must also contain an identifying number and the bearer's photograph, signature, and physical description.

 7. Not all consular IDs are acceptable

 California Notaries may accept ID cards issued by foreign consulates as proof of a signer’s identity — but there are some restrictions.
-In order to be accepted, the consular ID must be current or issued in the past 5 years; have a serial or identification number; and contain the signature, photograph, and description of the bearer.
+To be accepted, the consular ID must be current or issued in the past 5 years, have a serial or identification number, and contain the bearer's signature, photograph, and description.
 It’s important to note that the “matricula consular” IDs issued by Mexican consulates do not meet these requirements and cannot be accepted as satisfactory evidence of a signer’s identity in California.

 APOSTILLE FAQS